mergermarket/api-entitlements-schema/README.md

 ### Response Exclude

-An API may allow certain data to be excluded from responses - for example it contact details.
+An API may allow certain data to be excluded from responses - for example, contact details.

 ```json
 {